andr-ew/nest_/doc/grid.md

 ### fill

-a simple output-only control which draws the provided `x` and `y` dimentions to the provided brightness level
+a simple output-only affordance which draws the provided `x` and `y` dimentions to the provided brightness level

 ### value

-a "radio button" style control for which an integer `value` is assinged to index of the last key pressed. `x` and `y` dimentions set the size of the control and the range of `value`.
+a "radio button" style affordance for which an integer `value` is assinged to index of the last key pressed. `x` and `y` dimentions set the size of the affordance and the range of `value`.

 ### fader

-a fader style value with a decimal `value` in the range of `range = { min, max }`. `range = { -1, 1 }` will yeild a crossfader/pan style. `x` and `y` dimentions set the size of the control.
+a fader style value with a decimal `value` in the range of `range = { min, max }`. `range = { -1, 1 }` will yeild a crossfader/pan style. `x` and `y` dimentions set the size of the affordance.

 ### trigger

-a control that blinks for `blinktime` seconds and runs `action` on keypress. `x` and `y` dimentions set up a matrix of values.
+an affordance that blinks for `blinktime` seconds and runs `action` on keypress. `x` and `y` dimentions set up a matrix of values.

 ### momentary